ovh/docs/pages/cloud/ovhcloud-connect/occ-setup-diagnostics/guide.en-gb.md

 The rules for configuring IP addresses based on the Subnet are as follows.

-- DC-side subnet: /30 - First IP address for OVHcloud, second IP address for the customer.
+- DC-side subnet: /28 (minimum value) - First IP address for OVHcloud, second IP address for the customer.
-- PoP-side Subnet: /28 - First three IP addresses for OVHcloud - Vlan by default at 0
+- PoP-side Subnet: /30 (fixed value) - First three IP addresses for OVHcloud - Vlan by default at 0

 ### Configuring the BGP link